 Marine Stewardship Council (www.msc.org):

-• PNA Western and Central Pacific skipjack and yellowfin tuna; for purse seine setting on unassociated/ non FAD free schools; from 2011
+- PNA Western and Central Pacific skipjack and yellowfin tuna; for purse seine setting on unassociated/ non FAD free schools; from 2011 for 5 years.

-• Walker Seafood Australia albacore, yellowfin tuna and swordfish; for pelagic mid-set longline; from 2015
+- Walker Seafood Australia albacore, yellowfin tuna and swordfish; for pelagic mid-set longline; from August 2015 for 5 years.

 Several other yellowfin fisheries are under assessment.

-- Friend of the Sea does not certify fisheries, but rather tuna purse seine and longline fleets, including some company fleets fishing for yellowfin and other tunas in the Asia-Pacific region.
-In August 2013, Friend of the Sea certified yellowfin tuna caught by handline method in the Maldives and processed into loins by Ocean Fresh Pvt Ltd.
+- Friend of the Sea does not certify fisheries, but rather tuna fishing fleets, including some company fleets fishing for yellowfin and other tunas in the Asia-Pacific region.
+A list of currently certified fleets can be found through this link.